eway-crm/php-lib/Examples/ChangesOnContacts/README.md

 class Storage
 {
-	//Container for the revision number
+	// Container for the revision number
 	public $current_revision = 3000;

-	//Method for loading current revision number
+	// Method for loading current revision number function storeCurrentRevision($revision_number)
-	function storeCurrentRevision($revision_number)
 	{
-		//TODO: Here should be code for storing the current revision number from persistent storage.
+		// TODO: Here should be code for storing the current revision number from persistent storage.
 		$this->current_revision = $revision_number;
 	}

-	//Method for loading current revision number
+	// Method for loading current revision number function loadCurrentRevision()
-	function loadCurrentRevision()
 	{
-		//TODO: Here should be code for loading the current revision number from persistent storage. return $this->current_revision;
+		// TODO: Here should be code for loading the current revision number from persistent storage. return $this->current_revision;
 	}
 }

-//Initialize storage
+// Initialize storage
 $storage = new Storage();

 ```